Dook97/mytar/README.txt

-mytar - implementace podmnožiny taru
+mytar - a subset of tar

-Zápočtový program pro předmět The C programming Language na MFF UK
+Final program for The C Programming Language class at MFF UK.

 ==================================================

-Implementuje:
+The following flags are supported:

 * -t
 * -x
 * -f
 * -v

-To vše pouze pro regulérní soubory.
+Only works with archives containing regular files.

 ==================================================

-Autor: Jan Doskočil
+Author: Jan Doskočil